highnet/Tiny-React-MD3/Tiny-React-MD3/src/readme.md

 # 📚 Tiny React MD-3 Documentation
 Use Tiny React MD-3 to web apps, and experiences.
 Download Tiny React MD-3 [here.](https://github.com/highnet/Tiny-React-MD3/tree/master)

-The Tiny React MD-3 Documentation helps you learn how to use Tiny React MD-3 Documentation and its associated services.
+The Tiny React MD-3 Documentation helps you on your journey to learn how to use Tiny React MD-3 and its associated services.
 You can read it from start to finish, or use it as a reference.

 ## 👉 Horizontal Divider